-to Information on MiFID requirements for PKO BP Securities Customers regarding brokering services
+to the Information on MiFID requirements for the Customers of PKO BP Securities regarding brokerage services

 Catalogue of financial instruments offered by PKO BP Securities (characteristics of instruments and investment risk connected with them)

 The main risk connected with investing in financial instruments is the risk of disadvantageous changes in prices resulting in a decline in the investment value and the risk of liquidity in trading in given financial instruments, i.e. the inability to close a position without incurring losses.